Höegh Autoliners signs “Getting to Zero” coalition’s Call to Action to help accelerate the decarbonisation of shipping

-Höegh Autoliners has a solid history on emission cuts and long-term efforts to combating climate change.
+Höegh Autoliners has a solid history on emission cuts and long-term efforts to combat climate change.
 Since 2008, the company has achieved an improved carbon intensity of 37 per cent in its fleet and is well on track to meeting the IMO’s 2030 40% intensity reduction target.

 The recently launched Aurora class design is a crucial step in the company’s sustainability commitment.
-The vessel has been designed with flexibility in mind and is the first in the segment to be ready for operation on carbon neutral Ammonia.
+The vessel has been designed with flexibility in mind and is the first in the segment to be ready for operation on carbon-neutral Ammonia.

 28 September 2021

 Höegh breaks another record with giant windmill blade shipment

 When tasked to transport three 35-metre-long windmill blades from India to South Korea, Premier Global Logistics chose Höegh Autoliners for its supply chain predictability and extensive experience shipping exceptionally long breakbulk units.

 Andreas Enger further strengthens his management team